GenZmeY/GenZmeY/README.md

 Collection of custom zeds from ZedternalReborn (nothing else).
 Use with ZedSpawner or other spawn mods.

 ### 🎮 MSK-GS Project
-Moscow Game Servers is a group of Killing Floor 2 servers that existed from 2018 to 2023 and held top positions in the global server rankings.
-The project has been closed for personal reasons.
 Moscow Game Servers is a group of Killing Floor 2 servers that existed since 2018 and held top positions in the global server rankings.
 The project was closed in January 2023 for personal reasons.

 - **KF2-MSK-GS**